Work Experience

 Here are some of the highlights since I joined at the time of writing:

-• Worked on Self Hosted Environments.
+• Worked on Self-Hosted Environments.
 My focus was on the CLI and control plane (Platform API).

 Changelogs: